StevenBlack/javascript-state-machine/README.md

 # Callbacks

-4 types of callback are available by attaching methods to your StateMachine using the following naming conventions:
+Four types of callback are available by attaching methods to your StateMachine using the following naming conventions:

  * `onbeforeEVENT` - fired before the event
  * `onleaveSTATE`  - fired when leaving the old state